-Pursuant to 24 CFR §570.489(g) https://www.law.cornell.edu/cfr/text/24/570.489, all grantees must comply with federal procurement requirements.
-The Department will review the grantee's procurement documents for services (i.e., administrative subcontractor, Davis Bacon consultant, etc.) at time of monitoring.
+Pursuant to 24 CFR §570.489(g), all Grantees must comply with federal procurement requirements.
+The Department will review the Grantee's procurement documents for services (i.e., administrative sub-contractor, Davis Bacon consultant, etc.) at time of monitoring.

-Requirements for federal procurement can be found at 2 CFR §200.317 through 200.326 https://www.law.cornell.edu/cfr/text/2/part-200/subpart-D. Applicants are responsible for meeting all federal procurement standards for goods and services funded through federal programs.
+Requirements for federal procurement can be found at 2 CFR §200.317-326.
+Applicants are responsible for meeting all federal procurement standards for goods and services funded through federal programs.
 Failure to meet procurement requirements may result in disqualification, recapture of federal funds, and debarment.